 The wind woke us around 6am and through the portholes we could see in the distance flashing away, the techno disco lights of a very active storm.
 We had sustained winds of 30kts with gusts up to 45kt, but the holding was outstanding in thick mud.
 Thunderstorms skirted by us during the day and by evening the wind had eased to 20kts.

 The next day started better with glimmers of sunshine breaking through.
-Still too choppy to head ashore so another day onboard.
-We were very relaxed when late afternoon Emerald turned her nose to the east and began a nodding dog impression.
-Looking ahead, we could see a line of white moving across the shallow lagoon and in the short time it took to rouse ourselves into action, we had 40kts of wind and were surrounded by white caps.
-Great holding still, but oh so uncomfortable.
+The sea was still too choppy to head ashore so we resigned ourselves to another day onboard.
+We were very relaxed when late afternoon Emerald turned her nose to the east and started to do an impression of a nodding dog.
+Looking ahead, we could see a line of white moving across the shallow lagoon.
+In the short amount of time it took to rouse ourselves into action, 40kts of wind had built and we were surrounded by white caps.
+The holding was still good, but the motion was oh so uncomfortable.

-We made a run for behind the southern marina wall, surfing along with the waves past it’s end into much calmer water where we reanchored.
+We made a run for behind the southern marina wall, surfing along with the waves past its end into much calmer water.
+Here we dropped the anchor.

 That was the worst of the weather for us.
 But in the Balearics, they’d taken a real battering from the Gota Fria.
-We’d made a wise decision in diverting here.
-It remained unsettled for the next three days, but our spot was very sheltered and we had a couple of brief escapes ashore during moments of calm.
+We realised we’d made a wise decision in diverting here.
+The weather continued unsettled for the next three days, but our spot proved to be very sheltered.
+We were able to make a couple of brief escapes ashore during moments of calm.

 The changing skies of the Gota Fria